keironchaudhry/women-in-tech-hackathon/README.md

 ## Fixed bugs

-All fixed bugs can be found [here]().
+All fixed bugs can be found [here](https://github.com/keironchaudhry/women-in-tech-hackathon/pulls?q=is%3Apr+is%3Aclosed+label%3Abug).

 Link will eventually be added with fixes in Kanban board.

 ## Remaining bugs

-To add any remaining bugs at the conclusion of project.
+There are currently no remaining bugs that the developers are aware of.

 ## Technologies and libraries used